valyalkin/local-helm/README.md

    helm upgrade --install local-helm --namespace dev .
    ```

-## Managing Services
+## Managing Services and Databases

 ### Enable/Disable Services

-Services can be enabled or disabled via the `values.yaml` file or command line:
+Services and databases can be enabled or disabled via the `values.yaml` file or command line:

 ```shell
 # Disable a service